 3-Virtual consultations:

-Due to the need to reduce in-person appointments and protect patients and healthcare providers from COVID-19, many breast cancer consultations have been conducted virtually.
+Because of the need to reduce in-person appointments and protect patients and healthcare providers from COVID-19, many breast cancer consultations have been conducted virtually.
 This has allowed patients to receive treatment recommendations and discuss their options without travelling to a healthcare facility.

 4- Telemedicine:

-Many healthcare providers have started offering telemedicine appointments for breast cancer patients; this enables patients to obtain treatment and follow-up care without having to attend appointments physically.
+A good deal of healthcare providers have started offering telemedicine appointments for breast cancer patients; this enables patients to obtain treatment and follow-up care without having to attend appointments physically.

 5-Reduced access to imaging: